GULibrarySandbox/intro-text-mining-analysis-old/content/8-visualising_data.md

 - excel spread sheets,
 - RawGraphs
 - computational code.

-With unstrucutred data, Voyant tools will generate easy to use visualisations, we can also use code.
+With unstrucutred data, Voyant tools <a href='https://voyant-tools.org/' target='_blank'>Voyant tools</a> will generate easy to use visualisations, we can also use code.
-For mapping data we can use tools such as <a href='https://aurin.org.au/' target='_blank'>AURIN </a>
+- For mapping data we can use tools such as <a href='https://aurin.org.au/' target='_blank'>AURIN </a>
 - other data types
 Sentence.